ongr-io/docs.ongr.io/src/elasticsearch-bundle/mapping.md

 - `analyzer` - analyzer name to use from the list of analyzers configuration of built it analyzer from elastic.
 - `searchAnalyzer` - the same as analyzer but dedicated for search.
 - `searchQuoteAnalyzer` - the same as analyzer but dedicated for search quote.
+- `fields` - allow to define additional fields with different analyzers within the same field.

 > Read more about elasticsearch supported types [in the official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-fields.html).